VocTech Seed 2019 call is open for applications from 15 January to 08 February (17:00).

 If your organisation is not a charity:

 This means being able to see evidence of how the proposed approach will benefit learners, how the community of learners has been defined and the total size of the group the project could reach.
+Projects must always explain clearly why they need Ufi funding to support their project and how Ufi’s charitable funding will make a difference.
 Finally, we need to make sure that our funding is not more than is necessary to deliver the project and is not replacing private funding.
 The questions we ask in our application forms help us understand how your proposal can have a beneficial public outcome, both immediately and in the longer term.

 To help you understand what Ufi is likely to fund, here are some sources of further information and guidance.